WHO more doubtful about vaccines ending pandemic

 Epidemiologists now suggest that it is unrealistic that herd immunity can be reached solely with the use of vaccines, though they remain crucial to contain the pandemic.

-High vaccination rates are also necessary to "to unload the pressure from healthcare systems" that desperately need to treat other diseases pushed to the backburner by COVID, Kluge said.
+High vaccination rates are also necessary to “to unload the pressure from health-care systems” that desperately need to treat other diseases pushed to the backburner by COVID-19, Kluge said.

 The Delta variant is considered to be 60 per cent more transmissible than the previous dominant variant Alpha, and twice as contagious as the original virus.